MStaffbane/SQLLitePyProject/README.md

 #### Fixes
 - Better User Interface Responsiveness
-- Message Menus appear correctly (clearing the main menu so as not to have redeundancy)
+- Message Menus appear correctly (clearing the main menu so as not to have redundancy)
 - Minor SQL syntax errors
 - Care has been taken to make sure the command calls are sequenced correctly in code